-Tell students to exit the bus and walk at least 10 feet away from the side of the bus to a position where the driver can plainly see all students.
+Tell students to exit the bus and walk at least 10 feet away from the bus to a position where the driver can plainly see all students.

+Count the number of students while unloading to confirm the location of all students before pulling away from the stop.
 Check all mirrors again.
 Make sure no students are around or returning to the bus.